A TEAM HANDPICKED TO TACKLE YOUR MOST PRESSING ENROLLMENT CHALLENGES.

 Dr. Snowden has more than 25 years of higher education experience, with strong knowledge and expertise in advancing organizations' strategic implementation and utilization of technology and leveraging of analytics for organizational and educational effectiveness.
-She began her professional career as a software developer and business consultant for a global information technology services and solutions firm before shifting to higher education as an information resources and technology leader in the central computing organization within Texas A&M University's Division of Academic Affairs.
+She began her professional career as a software developer and business consultant for a global information technology and solutions firm, before shifting to higher education as an information resources and technology leader in the central computing organization within Texas A&M’s Division of Academic Affairs.

-Dr. Snowden is the former assistant dean of enrollment management at Northwestern University School of Professional Studies and the founding director of enrollment research and technology for the Office of Admissions and Records at Texas A&M. In the former position, she collaborated with a team of academic and student service leaders to attain regional accreditor approval for the first online degree offered by Northwestern University.
-In the latter position, Dr. Snowden directed the development, implementation and support of enterprise technology solutions for university-wide admissions and registrar initiatives.
-During her tenure at Texas A&M, she served an approximate two-year appointment as the managing director of admissions processing, a subsequent one-year appointment as interim director of admissions, and held numerous leadership positions in the university's Computing & Information Services division.
+Dr. Snowden is former assistant dean of enrollment management at Northwestern University School of Professional Studies and the founding director of enrollment research and technology for the Office of Admissions and Records at Texas A&M. In the former position, she collaborated with a team of academic and student affairs leaders to attain accreditor approval for the first online degree offered by Northwestern University.
+In the latter position, Dr. Snowden directed the development, implementation, and support of enterprise technology solutions for university-wide admissions and registrar initiatives.
+During her tenure at Texas A&M, she served as managing director of admissions processing, interim director of admissions, and in various information technology leadership positions.